 The other option is to rent a mobile hotspot.
 There are lots of companies around the world who will rent you a mobile hotspot.
-These are usually a good option for short term usage, and are particularly popular with international travellers.
+These are usually a good option for short-term usage, and are particularly popular with international travelers.

 Renting a mobile hotspot for international travel is an easy way to get online when on the go.
 Expect to pay in the region of $5 – $12 a day for the device rental and data, depending on destination and how much data you need.